 Other Activities and Interests

-- Kabir is a keen guitar player and music fan.
-His music tastes range from opera to punk, and he is a fan of the Smiths
+Kabir is a keen (albeit not particularly accomplished) guitar player, singer, and general music fan.
+His musical tastes range from opera to punk, and he is a massive fan of The Smiths.

 PROFILE: Kabir Sondhi